Subfacility of D.W. Wilson Community Center

 - Splash Island is a tobacco-free facility.
 No smoking, smokeless tobacco, or vaping is allowed.
 15-minute smoking passes are available for patrons 18 years of age and older.

-- Splash Island is not responsible for lost or stolen item.
+- Splash Island is not responsible for lost or stolen items.
 Free day-use lockers for valuables are available.
 Padlocks are sold for $3 at the admissions gate.

 Inclement Weather Refunds

-If Splash Island doesn't open at the scheduled time or lightning is imminent, an inside party area is offered for the celebration.
-If party host chooses not to enter Splash Island due to questionable weather or Splash Island is unable to open, the host will be refunded the admission cost difference ($20 to $100 or $40 to $200).
+If a scheduled party chooses not to enter Splash Island due to questionable weather or Splash Island is unable to open, the registered host can request a reschedule to another open date or request a refund.
 No refunds will be issued if the party host chooses to enter Splash Island.
-The indoor pool is not available for parties during summer months.
+The indoor pool is not available for parties during summer months while Splash Island is open.

 If lightning is within 10 miles of Splash Island the pool will be cleared and will remain closed until lightning is more than 10 miles away.
 No refunds will be issued.